Meet Rebecca

 About Rebecca

 Rebecca Flaherty is a passionate music educator and accomplished operatic soprano who has made her mark on Savannah’s musical community.
-A dynamic performer, Rebecca has graced the stage with the Savannah Philharmonic, Savannah Music Festival, Charleston Chamber Opera, Beaufort Symphony, Hilton Head Symphony, Savannah VOICE Festival, and the Savannah Wind Ensemble.
+A dynamic performer, Rebecca has graced the stage with the Savannah Philharmonic, Savannah Music Festival, Charleston Chamber Opera, Beaufort Symphony, Hilton Head Symphony, Savannah VOICE Festival, and the Savannah Wind Symphony.
 Her love for opera inspired her to bring Sherrill Milnes and VOICExperience to Savannah, paving the way for the creation of The Savannah VOICE Festival.

 Rebecca holds a Bachelor of Music in Voice Performance from Oberlin Conservatory and a Master of Music in Voice Performance from Georgia Southern University.
 She and Dan are proud parents to Gwendolyn, Oliver, and Patty Grace—three wonderful singers and extraordinary human beings.
 The family are active members of The Unitarian Universalist Church of Savannah.